os-js/manual.os-js.org/src/v3/guide/auth/README.md

 See [official resource list](/resource/official/README.md) for provided adapters.

-> The README file of the module should provide more spesific exaples.
+> The README file of the module should provide more specific examples.

 > See [provider guide](../provider/README.md) for more information about provider setup.